-At August 31, 2009 our line of credit has a remaining maturity of less than one year and is therefore classified as a current obligation on our consolidated balance sheet.
-We are currently in negotiations to renew the line of credit to ensure the future availability of liquidity through this facility.
-We believe that we will be successful in obtaining a new or extended line of credit from our lender.
+At August 31, 2010 our line of credit has a remaining maturity of less than one year and is therefore classified as a current obligation on our consolidated balance sheet.
+In order to obtain a more favorable interest rate on the line of credit facility, the facility requires an annual renewal.
+We currently believe that we will be successful in obtaining a new or extended line of credit from our lender prior to the expiration of the current credit facility in March 2011 to ensure available liquidity in future periods.
 Additional potential sources of liquidity include factoring receivables, issuance of additional equity, or issuance of debt from public or private sources.
 However, no assurance can be provided that we will obtain a new or extended line of credit or obtain additional financing from other sources on terms that would be acceptable to us.
 If necessary, we will evaluate all of these options and select one or more of them depending on overall capital needs and the associated cost of capital.
-If we are unsuccessful in obtaining a renewal or extension of our line of credit, or additional financing, we believe that cash flows from operations combined with a number of initiatives we would implement in the months preceding the due date will create sufficient liquidity to pay down the required outstanding balance on the line of credit.
-These initiatives include deferral of capital purchases for externally developed curriculum and uncommitted capital expenditures; deferral of executive team compensation; deferral of certain related party contractual royalties and earnout payments; substantial reduction of associate salaries; reduction of operating expenses, including non-critical travel; and deferral of payments to other vendors in order to generate sufficient cash.
+If we are unsuccessful in obtaining a renewal or extension of our line of credit, or additional financing, we believe that cash flows from operations combined with a number of initiatives we would implement in the months preceding the due date would create sufficient liquidity to pay down the required outstanding balance on the line of credit.
+These initiatives include deferral of capital purchases for externally developed curriculum and uncommitted capital expenditures; deferral of executive team compensation; deferral of certain related party contractual earnout payments; substantial reduction of associate salaries; reduction of operating expenses, including non-critical travel; and deferral of payments to other vendors in order to generate sufficient cash.